Redistribution of income and wealth: Benefit redistribution

 Governmental redistribution of income may include a direct benefit program involving either cash transfers or the purchase of specific services for an individual.
 Medicare is one example.
 Medicare is a government-run health insurance program that covers people age 65 or older, certain younger people with disabilities, and people with end-stage renal disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
 This is a direct benefit program because the government is directly providing health insurance for those who qualify.

 Gini Index

 The difference between the Gini index for the income distribution before taxation and the Gini index after taxation is an indicator for the effects of such taxation.

 Property redistribution

+Over time, wealth passes from generation to generation.
+In 2024, the Silent Generation and baby boomers represented 25% of the population, but held 65% of all wealth in the US.
+An estimated 73.9% of inheritors are already in the top ten percentiles of net worth.

+Though baby boomers have accumulated more wealth than later generations, Millennials and Generation X are accumulating wealth at comparable rates to baby boomers.

 Wealth redistribution can be implemented through land reform that transfers ownership of land from one category of people to another, or through inheritance taxes, land value taxes or a broader wealth tax on assets in general.
 Before-and-after Gini coefficients for the distribution of wealth can be compared.